 Money and Safety

 Japan remains a cash-based society, though credit cards are increasingly accepted.
+Plenty of small restaurants, family-run shops, shrines, festivals, and rural ryokans are cash-only, even in 2026.
 Carry cash without excessive worry—the risk of theft is remarkably low.
 7-Eleven ATMs accept most international cards and are available 24/7.

 The nearest convenience store is never far in Japanese cities, making cash access easy throughout your trip.
 Still, exercise normal precautions: keep valuables in inside pockets when in very crowded spaces, and use hotel safes for passports and extra cash.